superheropug/neofetch/README.md

 This is my fork of Neofetch, as I was saddened to see this project die.
-While I don't have much free time, I wish to see this project survive in some way, as I am particularly attatched to it.
+While I don't have much free time to devote to this, I wish to see this project survive in some way, as I am particularly attatched to it.

 Neofetch is a program I make frequent use of, and as such, I have taken a fork of it to maintain myself.

-Below is the original Neofetch text.
+If you wish to make changes and open PRs, I will try to review them when I can.

 That's all,

  -Superheropug

+Below is the original Neofetch text.

 <h3 align="center"><img src="https://i.imgur.com/ZQI2EYz.png" alt="logo" height="100px"></h3>
 <p align="center">A command-line system information tool written in bash 3.2+</p>